roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 Food, accomodation and evening activities are funded and managed by Smallpeice.
 The funds required to run the daytime robotics activities come from ECS.
 In order for ECS to allocate the required fund, a draft budget is required.
 This can be based on the costs for the previous year + inflation (CPI - Consumer Price Index).
 Additional planning may be required if changes with new costs are planned (e.g major equipment manufacture).

-- *Perform a rough inventory / inventory audit.*
+- *TASK: Perform a rough inventory / inventory audit.*
-- *Create and submit a draft budget to ECS*
+- *TASK: Create and submit a draft budget to ECS*
-- *ECS will confirm budget and provide cost codes.*
+- *TASK: ECS will confirm budget and provide cost codes.*

 #### Course Definition